KKatlego/toy-robot-iteration-2/README.md

-# Problems - Toy Robot
+# Toy Robot

-* Modify `robot.py` to solve the problem as stated in the topic content.
+* Toy robot is a program desgined to receive user input for movement of the robot suchas forward,back,right,left.
 * You can run the program using the instructions in *To Run* below.
 * You can test technical correctness by running the unit tests as in the section *To Test* below.